 Usability Testing

 There are questions for which the answer is always “yes.”
 Should you follow your project timelines?
 Yes.
 Do you want to watch another episode of Friends?
 Yes.
-Every episode is amazing.
+Every episode is amazing?
+Yes.
 Does usability testing matter?
 Yes.
 Absolutely.
 Always.
 It plays an important role in creating a good user experience, and here’s why.

 The usability of a product defines how effectively, efficiently, and satisfactorily its users can use the products.
 In a word, “Don’t make a user think.”